ArtS/arts.github.com/_posts/2014-05-22-add-coins-pocket-to-a-mighty-wallet-a-diy-adventure.md

 ![First cut][1]

-That's how wide it is relative to coins size, not too long but not short either.
+That's how wide it is relative to coins size, not too long but not too short either.

 ![Coins][2]

-Then I cut a narrow velcro strap so it's a bit longer than the actual incision.
+Using velcro strap I cut a piece that's approximately 5mm wide and 10cm long - just a bit longer than the actual incision.

 ![Velcro][3]